fishberg/urop-dashboard/rec-request.md

 ---
 layout: default
-title: Request a Rec Letter
+title: Rec Letters
 ---

 # Requesting a Rec Letter from Jon

+## Step 1: Reach Out

-1. Reach out via email to formally request a letter of recommendation from Jon, and cc me on the message.
+Reach out via email to formally request a letter of recommendation from Jon, and cc me on the message.
 To allow ample time, be sure to give at least 6 weeks lead time (the more the better!).

+## Step 2: Provide Information

-2. Assuming Jon agrees, send me the following information over Slack:
+Assuming Jon agrees (he usually should), I will work with him to craft an appropriate letter.
+To do this, I will need you to send me the following information over Slack:

-    * Deadline(s) (**Make sure this is clearly stated and at the top of the message!**)
+1. Deadline(s) (**Make sure this is clearly stated and at the top of the message!**)
-    * Purpose for the letter(s) (i.e., job, grad school, fellowship, award, etc.)
+2. Purpose for the letter(s) (i.e., job, grad school, fellowship, award, etc.)
-    * Short description of the specific application(s) (e.g., "The X fellowship provides financial support for rising STEM leaders to pursue summer research.")
+3. Short description of the specific application(s) (e.g., "The X fellowship provides financial support for rising STEM leaders to pursue summer research.")
-    * Purpose for applying (e.g., "Looking to use funds support my research.")
+4. Purpose for applying (e.g., "Looking to use funds support my research.")
-    * Any important links associated with the application (i.e., main webpage, links to examples, links to recommender guidelines, link to where to submit recommendations, etc.)
+5. Any important links associated with the application (i.e., main webpage, links to examples, links to recommender guidelines, link to where to submit recommendations, etc.)
-    * List all the ways you interacted with Jon/me, and what semesters those interactions occurred (e.g., "Took Signals and Systems Fall 2022", "UROP Spring 2022 + Fall 2023", etc.)
+6. List all the ways you interacted with Jon/me, and what semesters those interactions occurred (e.g., "Took Signals and Systems Fall 2022", "UROP Spring 2022 + Fall 2023", etc.)
-    * Things you'd like us to highlight (e.g., coursework, research topics, personality traits, etc.)
+7. Things you'd like us to highlight (e.g., coursework, research topics, personality traits, etc.)

+## Step 3: Follow Through

+Send an email reminder to Jon/me 1 week before any deadline and the day of.
+While this shouldn't be necessary once we receive the specifics in Step 2, this ensures nothing accidently slips through the cracks!